yrrid/submission-wasm-bls12377/README.md

    - We just use the grade-school O(N^2) multiplication algorithm and word-by-word O(N^2) Montgomery reduction.

+## Fused-Multiply-And-Add Hardware

+- Our implementation takes advantage of FP64 Fused-Multiply-and-Add (FMA) instructions that are available on most modern processors
+  (for example, Intel, AMD, 64-bit ARM processors, etc).
+It would be possible to build a fall-back path in the code that uses smaller limbs sizes in each FP64 value.
+However, none of the machines we tested on required a fall-back solution, so we didn't implement one.
+  Our best guess though is that a fall-back implementation would be about 10-25% slower than this implementation.

 ## Building Binaries from Source

 - The wasm binary was built on Ubuntu 22.04 using clang-17.